Understanding Business Visa Categories

 Official Government Fees

-- Multi-entry Schengen Business Visa: €80 (standard Schengen visa fee).
-A multi-entry visa with validity up to 5 years may be granted at the discretion of the consulate, based on a demonstrated need and previous travel history, but it is not a separate visa category.
+Multi-entry Schengen Business Visa uses the standard Schengen visa fee of €90.
+A multi-entry visa with validity up to 5 years may be granted at the discretion of the consulate, based on demonstrated need and previous travel history.
+Three successfully used visas in two years qualifies applicants for one-year multiple-entry authorization, which can extend to two years, and eventually to the maximum five-year validity.

 Additional Professional Service Costs